 When we first found out about this from a fellow traveller, we were on our 89th day of our allowed 90.
 So what to do?

 Option 1) Continue to travel as planned and take the consequences should they arise or…

 Option 2) Cancel the rest of the 6 weeks we had booked, planned and paid for.

-We opted for Option 1 as we knew our passports wouldn’t be checked again until leaving the EU, because we were only traveling in the Schengen zone.
+We opted for Option 1 as we knew our passports wouldn’t be checked again until leaving the EU, because we were only travelling in the Schengen zone.
 So, we took a chance and were prepared to pay the consequences (up to a €1200 fine and a possible ban for 1-3 years).

-Silver lining – Thankfully, we were given the best possible outcome and had no problems or fines leaving through Parisian border to the UK and boy are we glad about that.
+Silver lining – Thankfully, we were given the best possible outcome and had no problems or fines leaving through the Parisian border to the UK and boy are we glad about that.

 Lessons learnt – Thoroughly research visa requirements before leaving on such a large trip and avoid breaking the rules if possible.

 4/ Spending a ridiculous amount of money for Oktoberfest accommodation